 You might choose to visit the award winning futuristic shelter ‘Kielder Belvedere’ by Softroom Architects; experience James Turrell’s light sculpture ‘Kielder Skyspace’; discover the story of Freya and Robin in Studio Weave’s ‘Freya’s Cabin’; or contemplate the play of water on the waves in Chris Drury’s ‘Wave Chamber’.
 There are many other varied works of art and architecture with their own stories to tell such as Fiona Curran’s ‘The grass seemed darker than ever’ , an artistic response to the history of Kielder Castle and ‘Bakethin Hide’, a new wildlife watching space at Bakethin delivered in collaboration with Newcastle University’s School of Architecture as part our Testing Ground programme.

 Our newest artwork is The Nick, situated at the highest point of Forest Drive that links Kielder village with the A696 to the east.
 The Nick is designed to provide a variety of shelter and seating alternatives from which different aspects of the landscape can be viewed.
-It was developed through a partnership between Kielder Art & Architecture, Newcastle University’s School of Architecture, Planning and Landscape and the National Lottery Heritage funded Revitalising Redesdale partnership.
+Download a Travelling Tales guide below to help make the most of your trip along the Forest Drive.
+The guide details some of the flora and fauna you might expect to see and explores the ways that man has intervened into this wild border landscape.
+The Nick was developed through a partnership between Kielder Art & Architecture, Newcastle University’s School of Architecture, Planning and Landscape and the National Lottery Heritage funded Revitalising Redesdale partnership.
 For more information see The Nick.

 If you have visited The Nick and would like to gives us your feedback, please do so here: